Audience Interview Survey Link

-The data you provide may be shared with the following organisations in relation to the UK Live Music Census and separate, but similar, research projects: the UK Live Music Census’ project co-investigators: University of Glasgow, Newcastle University, and the UK Live Music Census’ Academic affiliates: Leeds Beckett University, BIMM (British and Irish Modern Music Institute), and Southampton Solent University.
+The data you provide may be shared with the following organisations in relation to the UK Live Music Census and separate, but similar, research projects: the UK Live Music Census’ project co-investigators: University of Glasgow, Newcastle University, and the UK Live Music Census’ Academic affiliates: Leeds Beckett University, BIMM (British and Irish Modern Music Institute), University of Liverpool, Liverpool Institute of Performing Arts, and Southampton Solent University.

 The data may also be shared with the following organisations for the purposes of further analysis and, in some cases, in relation to separate, but similar, research projects.
 UK Live Music Census project partners: Musicians’ Union, Music Venue Trust, UK Music.
 UK Live Music Census project consultants: Julie’s Bicycle, Attitude Is Everything, Making Music, Help Musicians’ UK, PRS for Music Foundation, PRS for Music, Arts Council England, Creative Scotland, Arts Council NI, Arts Council Wales.

 None of these parties will use your data to send any marketing communications to you.

 How long will we keep personal information for?

 Where will personal information be stored?

 During the research project itself, all project-related data and documents will be stored on a University of Edinburgh Microsoft OneDrive folder, password protected and accessed by the project team only.

 At the end of the project, your personal data (with your e-mail contact details removed to anonymise the data as far as possible) will be stored on the University of Edinburgh DataShare repository; service policies for the DataShare repository can be viewed here – http://www.ed.ac.uk/information-services/research-support/data-library/data-repository/service-policies